Shiki07/cam-alert/README.md

 A powerful web-based camera monitoring system with motion detection, email alerts, and automatic recording storage to your Raspberry Pi's SD card.

+Using a Webcam is way easier than using a Raspberry Pi + Camera, but if you wanna tinker with a RPi no one is stopping you.

 > ⚠️ **VPN Compatibility Notice for Raspberry Pi**: This system currently does not work when the Raspberry Pi is connected through a VPN.
 If you're using a VPN on your Raspberry Pi or router, you may experience connection issues.
 VPN support is planned for a future update.

 ## 🎯 Features